 Sokka experiences a bit of culture-based prejudice in "The Siege of the North".
 While they're of the same race, Yue's fiance clearly thinks the Southern Tribes are inferior.

-In the canon interquel graphic novel series Avatar The Last Airbender The Promise, the racism gets spread around.
+In the canon interquel graphic novel series Avatar: The Last Airbender - The Promise, the racism gets spread around.
 Earth Kingdomers are second-class citizens in the Fire Nation colonies, Smellerbee calls firebenders "those ash-makers," and Sokka gets a brick thrown at him by an Earth Kingdomer who calls him a Water Tribe savage.
 Aang again deals with his own fan club that started giving themselves Airbending tatoos.
 He learns to guide people to restoring Airbender culture respectfully, founding the Air Acolytes, instead of simply shunning them every time they tried and got it wrong.

 Tarrlok, who represents the extremist, xenophobic faction of the benders, and takes advantage of the growing current of anti-Equalist sentiment to establish his own rule over Republic City.

 Ben 10: Alien Force: The Highbreed, who served as Big Bad of the first two seasons, looked down on any and all non-Highbreeds, especially humans, viewing them all as mongrels and vermin.
 They didn't even try to hide it: the Highbreed Commander that Ben fought in the pilot episode openly and relentlessly insulted him with remarks like "filth" and "scum", and when Ben bit his hand to escape a Neck Lift, freaked out and declared that Ben had "infected" him.
 Unusually, they were content to merely avoid contact with other species in the past.
 The reason they started their campaign to "cleanse" the universe is because they discovered that their species has become sterile and will go extinct in a generation or two.
 They just can't stand the idea of "inferior" beings outliving them.
 However, using the Omnitrix to hybridize them and cure their genetic damage, Ben convinces the Highbreed to drop their villainous ways and reform.

 The dingoes in Blinky Bill.
 But most of them are troublemakers with the exception of poor Shifty.